Support Centre

 7.4.
 Data protection impact assessment

-This is not provided for in the Data Protection Act.
+Not provided for by the Act.

 7.5.
 Data protection officer appointment